lroquec/kubernetes-proxmox/README.md

 https://hbayraktar.medium.com/how-to-install-kubernetes-cluster-on-ubuntu-22-04-step-by-step-guide-7dbf7e8f5f99

 ## To do
-Rewrite for using terraform also for template generation and snippet creation.
+Refactor for using terraform also for template generation and snippet creation.